sarveshveer12345-maker/supply-chain-performance-analysis-sql-powerbi/README.md

 ## Key Insights

-- 70% of orders are fulfilled, but 30% (pending + canceled) indicates operational gaps.
+- 70% of orders are fulfilled, but 30% of orders (pending + canceled) indicate significant inefficiencies in order fulfillment and operational processes.
-- Revenue peaked in 2022–2023, indicating strong demand growth, followed by fluctuations.
+- Revenue peaked during 2022–2023, indicating strong demand growth, followed by fluctuations that suggest potential instability in demand or operational   execution.
-- North and West regions are the top contributors (20.2M & 19.1M each), showing strong regional dominance.
+- North ($20.3M) and West ($19.1M) regions dominate revenue, indicating heavy geographic concentration and potential dependency risk.
-- Revenue is evenly distributed across categories, but Electronics slightly leads.
+- Electronics contributes the highest revenue ($19.2M), establishing it as a primary revenue driver within the product portfolio .
-- Warehouse 1 is the top contributor with 25.11M, which is 35.5% of the total revenue.
+- Warehouse 1 generates $25.1M (35.5%) of total revenue, indicating uneven distribution of operational load across warehouses.

 ## Business Recommendations

-- Improve order fulfillment processes by reducing pending and canceled orders through better inventory planning and faster order processing.
+- Improve order fulfillment by reducing pending and canceled orders through better inventory planning and faster processing workflows.
 - Analyze the factors behind the post-2023 fluctuation and implement demand forecasting and seasonal planning to stabilize revenue growth.
-- Scale operations in North and West regions to maximize revenue, while investing in underperforming regions to balance geographic dependence.
+- Reduce geographic dependency by scaling underperforming regions while maintaining strong performance in North and West.
-- Increase focus on high-performing categories like Electronics while optimizing pricing, promotion, or inventory strategies for lower-performing categories.
+- Prioritize high-performing categories like Electronics through targeted inventory allocation and demand-based planning.
-- Leverage best practices from Warehouse 1 to improve performance across other warehouses and optimize inventory distribution to reduce dependency on a single warehouse.
+- Rebalance warehouse operations by optimizing inventory distribution and reducing over-reliance on Warehouse 1.